Teaching Consent: Lessons for Young Children

 Consent Is a Vital Topic to Teach

 Education Week recently published their special report “10 BIG Ideas in Education” to identify the most pressing challenges facing education.
-Consent is named among those issues for 2019.
-What is it about consent that earns it a place among the most urgent issues for schools?
+Consent is named among those top issues for 2019.
+What is it about this topic that earns it a place among the most urgent issues for schools?

 - Far too many young people are being sexually abused or assaulted by age 18: one in four girls and one in six boys.